combo-lab/combo_inertia/README.md

 end
 ```

-We recommend importing `Inertia.Testing` in your `ConnCase` helper, so that it will be at the ready for all your controller tests:
+We recommend importing `Combo.Inertia.Testing` in your `ConnCase` helper, so that it will be at the ready for all your controller tests:

 ```elixir
 defmodule MyApp.ConnCase do